jpamata/jpamata.github.io/about.md

 title: About John
 ---
 <hr>
 <p align="justify">John.
 But some of his friends call him Ice.
-John is an undergrad who's set to graduate with a BS in Computer Science this year, in May.Other than being busy in all things computer science, John likes to spend his time playing the piano, guitar, reading non-fiction books, and eating lasagnas.</p>
+John is an undergrad who's set to graduate with a BS in Computer Science this year (2018), in May.
+Other than being busy in all things computer science, John likes to spend his time playing the piano, guitar, reading non-fiction books, and eating lasagnas.</p>
 <center>
   <p><img src="https://avatars1.githubusercontent.com/u/12871105"/></p>
 </center>